Saturday, March 26, 2011

 1948: Steven Tyler, lead singer of Aerosmith, was born in Yonkers, New York.

-1949: Fran Sheehan, bassist of Boston, was born in Norfolk, Virginia.
+1949: Fran Sheehan, bassist of Boston, was born in Boston, Massachusetts.

 1950: Teddy Pendergrass, solo singer and member of Harold Melvin and the Bluenotes, was born in Philadelphia, Pennsylvania; died January 13, 2010 of respiratory failure at a hospital in suburban Philadelphia.

-1953: William Lyall, keyboardist with Pilot ("Magic") and session musician for Sheena Easton and the Bay City Rollers, was born in Edinburgh, Scotland; died of AIDS in 1989.
+1953: William Lyall, keyboardist with Pilot ("Magic") and session musician for Sheena Easton and the Bay City Rollers, was born in Edinburgh, Scotland; died of AIDS December 1, 1989.

-1968: James Jonas Iha, guitarist with Smashing Pumpkins
+1968: James Jonas Iha, guitarist with Smashing Pumpkins, was born in Chicago, Illinois.

 1981: Jay Sean, producer for Lil' Wayne, was born in London.